Jim Derrington: Major league career

 Because of the size of his bonus, rules of the time required Derrington to stay on the major league roster for the next two calendar years.
 He was not used by the White Sox until the season finale on September 30, when he was given a start against the Kansas City Athletics.
-In the process, he became the youngest pitcher in major leagues to start a game since the start of the 20th century at an age of 16 years and 306 days, a distinction he still holds, with only Willie McGill in 1890 starting a game a younger age in a recognized major league.
+In the process, he became the youngest pitcher in major league history to start a game since the start of the 20th century at an age of 16 years and 306 days, a distinction he still holds, with only Willie McGill in 1890 starting a game a younger age in a recognized major league.
 Starting against George Brunet, Derrington allowed three runs in the first two innings, but kept the game tied through the next three.
-In the fourth inning, Derrington recorded his first career hit, a single off of reliever Bill Harrington, becoming the youngest player in American League history to record a base hit, a record that he still owns.
+In the fourth inning, Derrington recorded his first career hit, a single off reliever Bill Harrington, becoming the youngest player in American League history to record a base hit, also a record he still owns.
 He was ultimately unable to score.
 In the sixth inning, he allowed three runs on a pair of home runs, a solo homer from Vic Power and a two-run shot to Lou Skizas.
 In the seventh inning, Larry Doby pinch hit for Derrington with the White Sox trailing 6–3.
 Despite a late rally, Chicago lost seven to six and Derrington took the loss in the game.

 In a 1957 preview of the major league season, Derrington was described by Sports Illustrated as a "17-year-old whiz of a bonus pitcher".
 He had a successful spring training with the White Sox that year, but did not make his first appearance with the White Sox until June 1.
 Over the course of the season, Derrington appeared in 20 games, starting five of them, recording a 4.86 ERA.
 He was credited with one decision, a loss against the Detroit Tigers on September 25.
 In his two longest outings for the year, he was on pace for a victory only for the bullpen to cost him the win.
-Facing the Cleveland Indians on July 7, he pitched five innings of relief and only allowed one hit, and left the game with the White Sox leading eight to six, only for Paul LaPalme to allow the Indians to tie with two runs in the ninth.
-Over a month later, on August 10, he was given a starting assignment against the Detroit Tigers where he pitched in seven innings and allowed two runs, leaving with a three to two lead before Billy Pierce allowed four runs in the ninth.
+Facing the Cleveland Indians on July 7, he pitched five innings of relief and only allowed one hit, and left the game with the White Sox leading eight to six, only for Paul LaPalme to allow the Indians to tie it with two runs in the ninth.
+Over a month later, on August 10, he was given a starting assignment against the Detroit Tigers where he pitched seven innings and allowed two runs, leaving with a three to two lead before Billy Pierce allowed four runs in the ninth.

 Though he did not record a regular season victory, he did get credited with the win in the exhibition Hall of Fame Game that year.